ambercatalbas/Fodamy/README.md

 # Fodamy - Recipes App

 **It is an application where recipes are listed, likes and comments can be made and users can be followed.**
-##Screens
+## Screens

-1.Intro
+1. Intro
-2.Auth
+2. Auth
-3.Register
+3. Register
-4.Login
+4. Login
-5.Forgot Password
+5. Forgot Password
-6.Main
+6. Main
-7.Liked
+7. Liked
-8.Recipes List
+8. Recipes List
-9.Recipe Detail
+9. Recipe Detail
--Images Preview
+ - Images Preview
-10.Recipe Comment
+10. Recipe Comment
-11.Recipe Comment Edit
+11. Recipe Comment Edit

 | Home Screen | Search Screen | Track Details Screen | Playlist Details Screen |